 a single vast game world with thousands of other players.
 This is not one of those games where your kingdom sits alone on its own map.
 In War of Conquest your nation is deep in the fray, carving out a place for itself and fending off usurpers.
 Forge alliances with other nations to share crucial resources.
 Develop your nation on your own, enlist a team of friends to build your nation with you, or join forces with another player’s nation.

 an ingenious system of defenses by combining dozens of different kinds of barriers, weapons and traps.
 Master strategies for defending the land and resources that your nation captures, and for neutralizing the strategies of your enemies.
 Your nation may be invaded over and over, but each time you’ll rebuild stronger and more adeptly than ever.

-Over a year of work has gone into the new War of Conquest so far.
+Over three years of work have gone into the new War of Conquest so far.
 By leveraging the Unity game engine, we’re able to focus on developing and implementing a kick-ass game design while leaving the technicalities of 3D rendering, multi-platform compatibility and TCP/IP protocol to Unity.
-We’ve already passed the halfway point for programming.
-After the Kickstarter campaign, development focus will shift to creative assets including art, sound and music — for now, temporary artwork is being used.
-The final phase will involve play testing, debugging and game balance.
+Programming is now mostly completed, and the Kickstarter campaign was a success.
+Over the last few months before release we’ve been working to complete the art, sound, music, and other aspects such as language localization.
+The final phase involves play testing, debugging and game balance.